MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/ios.md

 ## Upgrading to App Center Push 1.11.0 or later from a version < 1.11.0

 Version 1.11.0 (released in November 2018) fixes a bug in the `push:didReceivePushNotification` callback.
-If (and only if) the developer sets their own `UNUserNotificationCenterDelegate`, the callback was not triggered once a notification was tapped or once it was received while the app was in the foreground.
+If (and only if) the developer sets their own `UNUserNotificationCenterDelegate`, the callback wasn't triggered once a notification was tapped or once it was received while the app was in the foreground.
 To fix this issue, App Center Push captures the `UNUserNotificationCenter`'s delegate and swizzles its methods to forward incoming notifications and notification-related actions to the App Center SDK.

 If you want to disable the swizzling of `UNUserNotificationCenterDelegate` callbacks, refer to [the documentation to disable automatic method forwarding of UNUserNotificationCenterDelegate methods](~/sdk/push/ios.md#user-notification-center-delegate).